The ultimate 3-week India itinerary: Exploring the best of India

 PARADESI JEWISH SYNAGOGUE

-It’s definitely worthy of a visit, as are the surrounding streets and bazaars.
+It’s worth a visit, as are the surrounding streets and bazaars.

 RELAX IN FORT KOCHI